docker/docs/content/security/faqs/single-sign-on/enforcement-faqs.md

 ### Once we enable SSO for Docker Desktop, what's the impact to the flow for Build systems that use service accounts?

 If you enable SSO, there is no impact.
-Both username/password or personal access token sign-in are supported.
+Both username/password or personal access token (PAT) sign-in are supported.
 However, if you enforce SSO:

 - Service Account domain email addresses must not be aliased and must be enabled in their IdP
-- Username/password authentication won’t work, so you should update the build system to use a personal access token (PAT) instead of a password
+- Username/password authentication won’t work, so you should update the build system to use a PAT instead of a password
 - Those who know the IdP credentials can sign in as that Service Account through SSO on Hub and create or change the personal access token for that service account.

 ### Is the sign in required tracking at runtime or install time?